This is the most exciting time of your life...except what if it isn't? What if you are totally bored and done with being pregnant?

 (P.S. when it comes to cleaning and the use of cleaning products, try to find ones that are safe for you and your baby.
 Clean and natural ingredients are the way to go.
 We love the Myni multipurpose spray that comes in our Month 8 pregnancy subscription box - aesthetically beautiful, easy to refill and just an overall cleaning game changer!)

-Get outside and move
+2. Get outside and stay active in pregnancy

 Going for a walk outside (if the weather is good for it).
 It can do wonders for your mental health.
 The sunshine and fresh air can help you keep your mental health and spirits up.
 Plus, the movement is so good for you and your baby that it has been linked to easier labours and deliveries.
 Really, it's all pluses when it comes to getting yourself outdoors and your body moving!